-&lt;sup>14Dissolved inorganic nitrogen includes ammonium, nitrate, and nitrite.
+16Dissolved inorganic nitrogen includes ammonium, nitrate, and nitrite.
 Usually, epilimnetic concentrations of ammonium and nitrite are low, so DIN is nearly equivalent to nitrate.
 When DIN is not available, some algae can use organic nitrogen and some Cyanobacteria, and a few uncommon species of diatoms, can convert dissolved nitrogen gas to ammonia (not ammonium) via nitrogen fixation.

-Hypolimnetic nitrate concentrations dropped below 20 $\mu$ g-N/L at Sites 1-2 (Figures B101-B102, pages 204-205).
-In anaerobic environments, bacteria reduce nitrate (NO $3^-$ ) to nitrite (NO $2^-$ ) and nitrogen gas (N $2$ ).
-The historic data indicate that nitrate reduction has been common in the hypolimnion at Site 1, but was not common at Site 2 until the summer of 1999 (Figure B102, page 205).
-Since then, the only year that Site 2 hypolimnetic nitrate concentrations did not drop below 20 $\mu$ g-N/L was 2007.
+Hypolimnetic nitrate concentrations dropped below $20~\mu g$ -N/L at Sites 1-2 in late summer (Figures B101-B102, pages 206-207).
+In anaerobic environments, bacteria reduce nitrate (NO $3^-$) to nitrite (NO $2^-$) and nitrogen gas (N $2$).
+The historical data indicate that nitrate reduction has been common in the hypolimnion at Site 1, but was not common at Site 2 until the summer of 1999 (Figure B102, page 207).
+Since then, the only year that Site 2 hypolimnetic nitrate concentrations did not drop below 20 μ g-N/L was 2007.
 Matthews, et al. (2008) hypothesized that the 2007 results were caused by a combination of late spring stratification and early fall destratification, which shortened the period of anoxia in the hypolimnion.

 Ammonium, along with hydrogen sulfide, is often an indicator of hypolimnetic anoxia.
 Ammonium is readily taken up by plants as a growth nutrient.
 In oxygenated environments, ammonium is rarely present in high concentrations because it is rapidly converted to nitrate through biological and chemical processes.
-In low oxygen environments, like the hypolimnion at Sites 1-2, ammonium concentrations increase during late summer, reaching maximum concentrations just prior to destratification (Figures B96 & B97, pages 199 & 200).
-Elevated hypolimnetic ammonium concentrations have been common at both sites throughout the monitoring period, but beginning in 1999 the concentrations increased noticeably at Site 2 (Figure B97, page 200).
+In low oxygen environments, like the hypolimnion at Sites 1-2, ammonium concentrations increase during late summer, reaching maximum concentrations just prior to destratification (Figures B96 & B97, pages 201 & 202).

+Elevated hypolimnetic ammonium concentrations have been common at both sites throughout the monitoring period, but beginning in 1999 the concentrations increased noticeably at Site 2 (Figure B97, page 202).
 The hypolimnion in Site 2 tends to be smaller than Site 1, potentially concentrating ammonium in a smaller volume of water.

-The October 2020 ammonium concentrations near the bottom of Site 1 (307 μg-N/L at 20 meters) were consistent with previous years, but were much higher at the bottom of Site 2 (620 $\mu$ g-N/L at 20 meters).
-This is consistent with the relatively higher hydrogen sulfide concentrations at the bottom of Site 2 in 2020.
-Both Site 1 and Site 2 had relatively high values of ammonium at 20 meters in October 2021 (425 and 577 $\mu$ g-N/L at 20 meters for Sites 1-2, respectively).
-Both sites are usually destratified by November, which causes the ammonium concentrations to drop through winter and spring (see annual patterns in Figures B96 & B97, pages 199 & 200).
+The October 2021 ammonium concentrations near the bottom of Site 1 (425 μ g-N/L at 20 meters) were consistent with previous years, but were much higher at the bottom of Site 2 (577 μ g-N/L at 20 meters).
+This is consistent with the relatively higher hydrogen sulfide concentrations at the bottom of Site 2 in 2021.
+Site 1 had elevated ammonium concentrations at 20 meters in October 2022 (310 μ g-N/L), but ammonium values were lower at the bottom of Site 2 (167 μ g-N/L at 20 meters).
+Both sites are usually destratified by November, which causes the ammonium concentrations to drop through winter and spring (see annual patterns in Figures B96 & B97, pages 201 & 202).

-&lt;sup>15Ammonium is produced during decomposition of organic matter; hydrogen sulfide is produced by bacteria that use sulfate $(SO_4^{2-})$ instead of oxygen, creating sulfide $(S^{2-})$ that reacts with hydrogen ions to form hydrogen sulfide $(H_2S)$ .
-See hydrogen sulfide discussion on page 8.
+17Ammonium is produced during decomposition of organic matter; hydrogen sulfide is produced by bacteria that use sulfate (SO_4^{2-}) instead of oxygen, creating sulfide (S^{2-}) that reacts with hydrogen ions to form hydrogen sulfide (H_2S) .
+See hydrogen sulfide discussion on page 7.

-Sites 3-4 often have slightly elevated ammonium concentrations in the metalimnion at 20 m, or near the bottom at 80-90 m (Figures B99-B100, pages 202-203).
+Sites 3-4 often have slightly elevated ammonium concentrations in the metalimnion at 20 m, or near the bottom at 80-90 m (Figures B99-B100, pages 204-205).
 This is caused by bacterial decomposition of organic matter, but the concentrations never approach the levels found in the hypolimnion at Sites 1-2.